-You are cordially invited to attend the annual meeting of stockholders of iRobot Corporation, a Delaware corporation (the "Company"), to be held on Friday, May 27, 2022, at 8:30 a.m., Eastern Time.
+You are cordially invited to attend the annual meeting of stockholders of iRobot Corporation, a Delaware corporation (the "Company" or "iRobot"), to be held on Thursday, May 23, 2024, at 8:30 a.m., Eastern Time.
 The annual meeting will again be held entirely online this year.
-You will be able to attend and participate in the annual meeting online by visiting www.virtualshareholdermeeting.com/IRBT2022, where you will be able to vote electronically and submit questions.
+You will be able to attend and participate in the annual meeting online by visiting www.virtualshareholdermeeting.com/IRBT2024, where you will be able to vote electronically and submit questions.
 Given the virtual format, there is no opportunity to attend this annual meeting in person.
 You will need the 16-digit control number included on your Notice of Internet Availability or your proxy card (if you received a printed copy of the proxy materials) to attend the annual meeting.

-At this annual meeting, you will be asked to (1) elect two (2) Class II directors, each to serve for a three-year term, and to elect one (1) Class III director, to serve for a one-year term; (2) ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year; (3) approve amendments to our amended and restated certificate of incorporation to eliminate supermajority voting requirements; (4) approve amendments to our amended and restated certificate of incorporation to declassify the board of directors; (5) approve amendments to our amended and restated certificate of incorporation to eliminate the prohibition on stockholders' ability to call a special meeting; (6) approve an amendment to the iRobot Corporation 2018 Stock Option and Incentive Plan (the "2018 Plan") to increase the maximum number of shares reserved and issuable under the 2018 Plan; and (7) approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement.
+At this annual meeting, you will be asked to (1) elect one (1) Class I director, to serve for a three-year term; (2) ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year; (3) approve amendments to our amended and restated certificate of incorporation ("Existing Certificate") to eliminate supermajority voting requirements; (4) approve amendments to our Existing Certificate to declassify the board of directors; (5) approve amendments to our Existing Certificate to eliminate the prohibition on stockholders' ability to call a special meeting; (6) approve amendments to our Existing Certificate to limit the liability of certain officers of the Company in certain circumstances as permitted by recent amendments to the Delaware General Corporation Law; (7) approve an amendment to the iRobot Corporation 2018 Stock Option and Incentive Plan, as amended (the "2018 Plan"), to increase the maximum number of shares reserved and issuable under the 2018 Plan; and (8) approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement.

-The board of directors unanimously recommends that you vote FOR election of the director nominees, FOR ratification of appointment of our independent registered public accounting firm, FOR approval of amendments to our amended and restated certificate of incorporation to eliminate supermajority voting requirements, FOR approval of amendments to our amended and restated certificate of incorporation to declassify the board of directors, FOR approval of amendments to our amended and restated certificate of incorporation to eliminate the prohibition on stockholders' ability to call a special meeting, FOR approval of an amendment to the 2018 Plan to increase the maximum number of shares reserved and issuable under the 2018 Plan, and FOR approval, on a non-binding, advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement.
+The board of directors unanimously recommends that you vote FOR election of the director nominee, FOR ratification of appointment of our independent registered public accounting firm, FOR approval of amendments to our Existing Certificate to eliminate supermajority voting requirements, FOR approval of amendments to our Existing Certificate to declassify the board of directors, FOR approval of amendments to our Existing Certificate to eliminate the prohibition on stockholders' ability to call a special meeting, FOR approval of amendments to our Existing Certificate to limit the liability of certain officers of the Company in certain circumstances as permitted by recent amendments to the Delaware General Corporation Law; FOR approval of an amendment to the 2018 Plan to increase the maximum number of shares reserved and issuable under the 2018 Plan, and FOR approval, on a non-binding, advisory basis, of the compensation of our named executive officers as disclosed in the accompanying Proxy Statement.
 Details regarding the matters to be acted upon at this annual meeting appear in the accompanying Proxy Statement.
 Please give the accompanying materials your careful attention.